Research Results

 • Joint Research Paper

-How Biologen Cation Radicals Improve the Carbon Dioxide Reduction Catalytic Capacity of Formatic Acid Dehydrogenase
+How Viologen Cation Radicals Improve the Carbon Dioxide Reduction Catalytic Activity of Formate Dehydrogenase

-• It is an important guideline for the design and development of coenzymes that efficiently convert carbon dioxide into organic molecules for the realization of artificial photosynthetic systems.
+• This discovery will serve as an important guideline for the design and development of coenzymes that efficiently convert carbon dioxide into organic molecules toward the realization of artificial photosynthesis systems.

-*1 Cation radicals…Those that have a positive charge and also have unpaired electrons.
+*1 Cation radical: A chemical species that possesses both a positive charge and an unpaired electron.

 Summary

-Professor Yutaka Amao (Research Center for Artificial Photosynthesis, Osaka City University) and Assistant Professor Akimitsu Miyaji (Department of Applied Chemistry at the School of Materials and Chemical Technology, Tokyo Institute of Technology) have clarified the electron supply mechanism of methylbiogen cationic radicals in the process of reducing carbon dioxide to formic acid catalyzed by formic acid dehydrogenase in an artificial photosynthesis system.
+Yutaka Amao (Professor, Research Center for Artificial Photosynthesis, Osaka City University) and Terumitsu Miyaji (Assistant Professor, Department of Chemical Science and Engineering, School of Materials and Chemical Technology, Tokyo Institute of Technology) have clarified the electron-supply mechanism of the methyl viologen cation radical during the process of carbon dioxide reduction to formate catalyzed by formate dehydrogenase within artificial photosynthesis systems.

-In the development of catalysts, which are being promoted as an important element technology for the creation of artificial photosynthetic systems that convert carbon dioxide into organic molecules using solar energy, the essential interaction of how the cationic radical (MV.+) of methylbiogen, a coenzyme, reduces carbon dioxide to formic acid in formic acid dehydrogenase (FDH) has not been clarified.
+In the development of catalysts, which is being pursued as a key component technology for creating artificial photosynthesis systems that utilize solar energy to convert carbon dioxide into organic molecules, the essential interactions regarding how the coenzyme methyl viologen cation radical (MV.+) reduces carbon dioxide to formate within formate dehydrogenase (FDH) had not yet been fully understood.

-In addition to several reaction models based on enzymatic kinetics, the mechanism of electron supply by MV.+ was clarified from both experimental and theoretical studies by determining the binding mode of MV.+ in FDH based on theoretical chemical calculations and the electronic state of MV.+ by density functional theory (DFT).
+In addition to several reaction models based on enzyme kinetics, this study clarified the electron-supply mechanism of MV.+ from both experimental and theoretical perspectives by determining the binding mode of MV.+ within FDH based on theoretical chemical calculations and the electronic state of MV.+ using density functional theory (DFT).

-The results of this research were published in Physical Chemistry Chemical Physics (PCCP), a journal of physical chemistry published by the Royal Society of Chemistry (RSC).
+These research results were published in Physical Chemistry Chemical Physics (PCCP), a specialized physical chemistry journal published by the Royal Society of Chemistry (RSC).

-The results of this research were obtained through the Joint Usage/Joint Research Project of the Center for Artificial Photosynthesis, Osaka City University, the Grants-in-Aid for International Joint Research (B), and the Grants-in-Aid for Scientific Research on Innovative Areas.
+These research results were obtained through the Joint Usage/Research Project of the Core of Excellence at Research Center for Artificial Photosynthesis, Osaka City University Media Center; the Fund for the Promotion of Joint International Research (Fostering Joint International Research (B)) from the Grants-in-Aid for Scientific Research; and a Grant-in-Aid for Scientific Research on Innovative Areas.

 Publication Information